Litigate In A Sentence

-Learn how to use Litigate in a sentence and make better sentences with word `Litigate` by reading from 46 Litigate sentence examples.
+Learn how to use litigate in a sentence and make better sentences with `litigate` by reading litigate sentence examples.

 - I love to watch Republicans try to litigate or legislate.